StockSharp/doc/en/topics/api/candles/gluing_candles_history_real_time.md

    - [SnapshotRegistry](xref:StockSharp.Algo.Storages.SnapshotRegistry) is created for working with snapshots

 2. **Creating Subscription**:
-   - New subscription format [Subscription](xref:StockSharp.BusinessEntities.Subscription) is used instead of the deprecated CandleSeries
+   - The class [Subscription](xref:StockSharp.BusinessEntities.Subscription) is used
    - The From parameter in MarketData specifies the initial date for loading history
    - BuildMode = MarketDataBuildModes.LoadAndBuild is set for automatic combination of history and real-time